Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: ACTG-175 data: a third simulated exercise

-In this short appendix section we present results obtained from a third semi-simulated exercise involving the ACTG-175 dataset.
-The structure of the utilized ACTG-175 data is exactly the same as the one found in the other example (same number of covariates and sample size).
-The difference lies in how the prognostic score and CATE functions are simulated.
+In this second short appendix section we present results obtained from a third semi-simulated exercise involving the ACTG-175 dataset.
+The structure of the utilized ACTG-175 data is exactly the same as the one found in the example in Section \ref{sec:ACTG} (same number of covariates, sample size, etc.).
+The only difference lies in how the prognostic score and CATE functions are simulated.
 For this third setup we chose slightly more complex surfaces compared to the ones in the other ACTG-175 simulation, to provide an additional example on the performance of the reviewed methods under a more challenging data generating process (closer to the one seen in the IHDP data example).
 More specifically, the two $\mu(\bm{x}_i)$ and $\tau(\bm{x}_i)$ surfaces are generated as